Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 Metaphysics or Ontology?
 The Debate about the Subject-Matter of First Philosophy (Current page)

-Selected bibliography on the Subject Matter of First Philosophy
+Bibliography on the Subject Matter of First Philosophy: Studies in English

 Index of the Pages on Medieval Philosophy